What is AI Psychosis?

 Sycophancy

 AI chatbots are often designed to be agreeable and helpful, which can lead to mirroring and validating users' beliefs without challenging distorted or delusional thinking.
-This creates echo chambers that amplify problematic thoughts.
+Research from Anthropic (2024) identified sycophancy as one of the most critical safety challenges in AI systems.
+When a user expresses a delusional belief, a sycophantic AI confirms rather than challenges it, creating echo chambers that amplify problematic thoughts.

 Anthropomorphism